mcsharps/Personal-Site-v3/README.md

 $ git clone git@github.com:mcsharps/Personal-Site-v3.git
 $ cd Personal-Site-v3
 $ npm install
-Add a .env file that looks something like this:
+Add a .env file (twitter client looks at this) that looks something like this:

 TIMES=XXX
-twitterConsumerKey=XXXXXX
+consumerKey=XXXXXX
-twitterConsumerSecret=XXXXX
+consumerSecret=XXXXX
-twitterAccessToken=XXXX
+accessToken=XXXX
-twitterAccessTokenSecret=XXXXX
+accessTokenSecret=XXXXX
-twitterCallBackUrl=XXX
+callBackUrl=XXX

-Add a data directory with a forecast_config file, strava_config file, and a twitter_config file.
+Add a data directory with a forecast_config file, strava_config file.

 Each file should be a json like this: forecast_config